SatoshiImai/pyawswrapper/README.md

-# python_package
+# pyawswrapper

-My template repository for Python packages
+A simple AWS services wrapper for Python project.